 Just half an hour by bus from Biei, you can feel the magic of winter and see a different version of the Blue Pond

 A season for purple fields of beauty

-Tokyo beats many European capitals as far as Christmas lights are concerned
+Tokyo beats many European capitals as far as holiday lights are concerned

 Explore the temples of Kamakura with its stunning flower carpets

 A spectacular 10 days in western Kyoto!

 The beautiful mystic sight of spinning fire rings is an unforgettable experience

 Finally being nude brings some luck and fortune at this festival!

 Definitely the wettest in Japan!
 This water-throwing festival brings both happiness and prosperity

 Enormous characters set afire to guide ancestors to the other world